 We slept at Napak Camp.
 It is clean, simple and affordable.
 Perfect for a road trip.
 Camping by Lake Turkana is a different experience altogether.
 The stars gather in multitudes and the cool air is just right.

 Waking up to this

 There is much more to Turkana of course.
-There are national parks and reserves, museums, archaeological sites such as Nariokotome, where remains of the Turkana boy were found, Lokori and Koobi Fora.
+Other places to visit in Turkana are national parks and reserves, museums, and archaeological sites such as Central Island, Nariokotome, where remains of the Turkana boy were found, Lokori and Koobi Fora.
 Speaking of, Fossils found in Turkana.
 Kalokol Standing Stones in Namorutunga on the way from Lodwar is also an interesting place to visit- the tale behind the stone people is unforgettable.

 It is baffling that such beauty could remain hidden, misunderstood and sometimes forgotten.

 Share this post with a fellow traveller 🙂